doanduyhai/Achilles/documentation/simpleWideRow.markdown

 <br/>

 > 	**Please note that calling `entityManager.find(WideRowBean.class,primaryKey)` will always return an object whatever the primaryKey passed
 	as argument.
-The entity and WideMap proxy only acts as wrapper to access to the underlying Cassandra column family structure**
+The entity only acts as wrapper to have access to the underlying Cassandra column family structure**

 <br/>